scaffold-eth/scaffold-eth-2/README.md

 It's a new version of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master) with its core functionality.
 Built using NextJS, RainbowKit, Hardhat, Wagmi and Typescript.

-- ✅ **Contract Component**: Easily edit smart contracts and view and test them on your frontend.
-The contract component supports Solidity contracts and can be easily customized to match your application's needs.
+- ✅ **Contract Component**: Edit and test Solidity smart contracts on your frontend.
-- 🔥 **Burner Wallet & Local Faucet**: A burner wallet is included in the toolkit, allowing you to quickly test your application without having to connect to any waller.
-The local faucet allows you to easily add test Ether to your burner wallet for testing purposes.
+- 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
-- 🔐 **Integration with Wallet Providers**: The toolkit includes integrations with different wallet providers, making it easy for users to connect to your dapp and interact with the Ethereum network.
+- 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

 ## Contents